jfahne/activity01-merge-conflicts/activity01-bechdel-test.md

 **Response**:

+Movies in the FAIL class have a higher, median budget, domestic gross sales, and international gross than movies that pass.

 Next, we will take a look at how median budget and median gross vary by a more granular (detailed) indicator of the Bechdel test result (where `ok` = passes test, `dubious`, `men` = women only talk about men,